fthoms/jiminy/README.md

 It is heavily inspired by the Go programming language.

-More to come - I am in the process of moving the code from bitbucket to github, and also porting it to .NET Core 1.1.
+Much more to come:
+    -   Documentation
+    -   Theory
+    -   Patterns and cookbook

+In the meantime take a look at the examples I have already provided in the `Jiminy.Examples` project.

 Stay tuned.